 A wrench is a versatile tool – all mechanics and handymen know that.
 It is used to help turn objects such as nuts, bolts, and fasteners; sometimes with pressure and torque for those tightly wounded ones.

-Because of the wide range of applications where a wrench could be used, different types and styles of wrenches were also developed such as: open-end wrenches, box-end wrenches, flex-head wrenches, spanner wrenches, adjustable wrenches, air impact wrenches and electric impact wrenches.
+Because of the wide range of applications where a wrench could be used, different types and styles of wrenches were also developed such as open-end wrenches, box-end wrenches, flex-head wrenches, spanner wrenches, adjustable wrenches, air impact wrenches, electric impact wrenches.

 However, for this post, we will focus on the last two types mentioned – the air impact wrench and the electric impact wrench.
-Both of these, however, are types of an Impact Wrench.
+Both of these, however, are types of an Impact Wrenches.

 What is an Impact Wrench?